Cam-4587/TechTalk/README.md

 * Having links in the usernames in the comment section to direct the user to another users public profile.

+* importing ```uuid``` to use as an alternative to slugs tha were used to mark comments and replies with ids.

-* More broadly showing me views to requests instances of other models like the blog and Profile posts to them either edit or delete them.
+* More broadly showing me views to requests instances of other models like the blog and Profile posts to then either edit or delete them.

-[Comments and replies section styling](https://css-tricks.com/styling-comment-threads/) - This artcile helped me in styling my comments and replies section.
+[Comments and replies section styling](https://css-tricks.com/styling-comment-threads/) - This article helped me in styling my comments and replies section.

-[Select2](https://select2.org/) - Select2 was used to help select and removed tags from the blog post form.
+[Select2](https://select2.org/) - Select2 was used to help select and remove tags from the blog post form.

-[Alpine js](https://alpinejs.dev/) - Alpinejs was used to to toggle replies open and closed inthe comments section.
+[Alpine js](https://alpinejs.dev/) - Alpinejs was used to to toggle replies open and closed in the comments section.

 [Login form](https://mdbootstrap.com/docs/standard/extended/login/) - the Login form was used from MDboostrap.